dh-experiments/ramblings/SpecWriting.md

 When will this feature be released?
 If so, does it need a progressive release due to the affected above?

-**Example:** *If a new uploader creates posts that are structured differently, how will this retroactively affect older posts that still exist?
+**Example 1:** *If a new uploader creates posts that are structured differently, how will this retroactively affect older posts that still exist?
 Is there a new logic that needs to differentiate the two?*

+**Example 2:** *Progressive Release - Do work packages need to be released in a certain order?
+For example, frontend changes can't go out before the backend changes are completed.
+If they do, are there gates or if/else blocks to prevent rendering of broken content?*

 ##Purpose & Stakeholders